byunghyun23/machine-learning-projects/README.md

-- Summary of Machine Learning Project I have worked on.
+- Summary of Machine Learning Project I've worked on.
 ```
 1.
 ```